Maryland vs. Virginia Tech Pinstripe Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 - This season, the Terrapins have an against the spread record of 3-2 in their five games as a favorite of 1 point or more.

-- Maryland is 4-1 against the spread and 5-0 overall this season when the team notches more than 22.9 points.
+- Maryland is 4-1 against the spread and 5-0 overall in games when it scores more than 22.9 points.

-- In games that Maryland picks up over 384.3 yards, the team is 4-4 against the spread and 6-2 overall.
+- When Maryland picks up over 384.3 yards, the team is 4-4 against the spread and 6-2 overall.

 - The Terrapins have turned the ball over 17 times this season, three more turnovers than the Hokies have forced (14).